Casimir element: Casimir elements and representation theory

-By Racah's theorem, for a semisimple Lie algebra the dimension of the center of the universal enveloping algebra is equal to its rank.
+By Racah's theorem, for a semisimple Lie algebra the dimension of the center of its universal enveloping algebra is equal to its rank.
 The Casimir operator gives the concept of the Laplacian on a general semisimple Lie group; but there is no unique analogue of the Laplacian, for rank > 1.

 By definition any member of the center of the universal enveloping algebra commutes with all other elements in the algebra.
 By Schur's Lemma, in any irreducible representation of the Lie algebra, any Casimir element is thus proportional to the identity.
 The eigenvalues of all Casimir elements can be used to classify the representations of the Lie algebra (and hence, also of its Lie group).

 Physical mass and spin are examples of these eigenvalues, as are many other quantum numbers found in quantum mechanics.
 Superficially, topological quantum numbers form an exception to this pattern; although deeper theories hint that these are two facets of the same phenomenon..